falste/smarthome/README.md

 # TODO
 - Move certain hardcoded variables to a config file, like number of tries and address to ping for presence detection.
-- Move html file to a folder on install and link to that one in the code.

 # Contributing
 I'd be happy to see this being used and even more happy if people were to contribute.
 Feel free to contact me!